datanapps/AndroidUtility/README.md

 # How to integrate:

-1. download and extract folder
+1. Download and extract folder
 2. Copy utils folder in your folder app->src->main->java->yourpackagename-> <utils>
-3. Now ready to use basics of android
+3. Now ready to use some basics of android applications

 =============================================================================
 # How to use in your application: